kellylui321/kellylui321.github.io/_posts/2016-08-09-Singapore.md

 ---
-title: Some Thoughts on "Singapore's Success: Engineering Economic Growth"
+title: Some Thoughts on Singapore's Success--Engineering Economic Growth
 layout: single
 ---
 Our family developed a little bit of a crush on Lee Kuan-yew lately, after my brother visited Singapore.